-The Registrar's Office maintains all enrollment and academic student records.
+The Student Records and Registrars' office maintains all enrollment and academic student records.
 Applications, transcript receipt, welcome correspondence and transfer credit assignment for applicants are handled through this office.
 The office processes all student registrations, and changes of major for students as well as verifies student grades.
 Graduation is coordinated and conducted by this office.
 This office aids alumni through processing transcript requests.

-www.cccc.edu/registrar
+All Campuses: (919) 718-7201 www.cccc.edu/studentrecords